easystats/modelbased/README.md

 -   **Solution**: You can estimate the *derivative* of smooth using `estimate_slopes`.

+The two plots below represent the modeled (non-linear) effect estimated by the model, i.e., the relationship between the outcome and the predictor, as well as the “trend” (or slope) of that relationship at any given point.
+You can see that whenever the slope is negative, the effect is below 0, and vice versa, with some regions of the effect being significant (i.e., positive or negative with enough confidence) while the others denote regions where the relationship is rather flat.

 Check-out [**this
 vignette**](https://easystats.github.io/modelbased/articles/estimate_slopes.html)
 for a detailed walkthrough on *marginal effects*.